everypinio/hardpy/docs/examples/couchdb_load.md

 The code for this example can be seen inside the hardpy package [CouchDB Load](https://github.com/everypinio/hardpy/tree/main/examples/couchdb_load).

-**report** names are automatically generated based on the test completion date and the device serial number.
-If the serial number dut is empty, a random identifier with prefix `no_serial` is used.
-The random identifier is a unique string generated using the `uuid4()` function from the `uuid` module in Python.
-This allows for easy identification and sorting of reports.

-#### Examples
-Valid report name: `report_1726496218_1234567890` Valid report name (no serial number): `report_1726496218_no_serial_808007`

 ### how to start

 1. Launch `hardpy init couchdb_load`